 - Advising governmental and quasi-governmental entities on policy and legislative developments

-- Emissions trading, whether provincially, nationally or internationally, will have increasing significance for companies operating in Canada, as will the potential to be involved in green energy initiatives.
+- Emissions trading, whether provincially, nationally or internationally, which will have increasing significance for companies operating in Canada, as will the potential to be involved in green energy initiatives.